philips-labs/timeout-tricker/README.md

 # timeout-tricker
 A reverse proxy that tricks your ELB into not timing out your connection.
-It only works on requests that can tolerate spaces prefixed to the body.
-Also, it disable compression for convenience right now.
+It only works on requests which  can tolerate spaces prefixed to the body e.g. `json` or `html` Also, it disables compression for convenience right now.
 Ultimately it should include some heuristics or hinting based on the `path` so it can anticipate the expected response.